dlcs/protagonist/docs/adr/0005-optimised-origin.md

 * Leaks some of the internal implementation details of DLCS to API consumer.
 * Incorrectly using `use-original` for huge image could put unnecessary load on Cantaloupe.
 * Changing meaning of DB field so will need to run a DB update on deployment.
 Depending on usage we may need to check customerOriginStrategy Regex against Origin's to determine imageOptimisationPolicy (ie may not fit as a single migration).
+* If "optimised" can be applied to anything other than s3-ambient origin strategies then this adds additional complexity when using SpecialServer.
+SpecialServer is ignorant of CustomerOriginStrategy - it doesn't know how to access something via HTTPS with credentials.
+S3-ambient negates this as the same IAM policy can be applied to Orchestrator and SpecialServer.